scrtlabs/random-ibc-example/README.md

 #### Interact with the Consumer Contract

 The consumer contract exposes an interface to display the latest received random number, and request a new one.
-You can access this web interface via the browser at (will be available once the contract is instantiated):
+You can access this web interface via the browser at:
 ```
 http://localhost:8080
 ```
+The endpoint will be available once the contract is instantiated.

 ### Use demo as a development playground